tkotani/test/README.md

 We have another home page at http://pmt.sakura.ne.jp/wiki/, but not well-organized yet, little in English yet.
 We will renew it.

-A converter between POSCAR(VASP) and our crystal strucrue file 'ctrls.*' is included. (a small program---slightly buggy; let T.Kotani know problems in it).
-Note that we should supply numerically accurate atomic positions to judge crystal symmetry automatically).
+Utilities such as a converter between POSCAR(VASP) and our crystal strucrue file 'ctrls.*' are included. (slightly buggy; let T.Kotani know problems in it; note that we should supply numerically accurate atomic positions to judge crystal symmetry automatically).

-We need acknowledgment.
+We need acknowledgment as
 ----------------------------------------------------------
 For your publications, please make two citations directly to this homepage as;